vahidhedayati/grails-queuemail-plugin/README.md

 [Configuration for grails 2 Config.groovy](https://github.com/vahidhedayati/grails-queuemail-plugin/tree/grails2/grails-app/conf/SampleConfig.groovy)

 ## Configuration for unreliable SMTP services

-Please visit above configuration links and read through the comments of configuration examples provided.
+Please visit above configuration links and read through the comments provided.
+At the very bottom it covers how to mark down a configuration element if it fails to consecutively send emails.
-You can make this plugin mark an SMTP provider that fails to consecutively send emails as down, so further emails are sent via the next configuration element.
-You can also configure triggers to attempt to re-enable a configuration that has been automtically marked down.
-Please read the comments provided in above configuration links.

 ## Basic service the defines SMTP configurations (that are binded to Config objects and limitations per day)
 ```groovy